stevsmit/extract-modules-with-vale/README.md

 ```
 ---

-6. Optional: If you used the `multi_dir_extract_openshift_modules.sh` script, run Vale on the assembly and the modules returned:
+6. Optional: If you used the `multi_dir_extract_openshift_modules.sh` script, run Vale on the assembly and the modules returned. **Note** Running `vale` without setting an alias only works in the `extract-modules-with-vale` directory.
+To set an alias, see "Setting an alias for Vale."
 ```bash
 # Run Vale on an assembly file:
 vale /home/path/to/openshift-docs/<directory_name><assembly_name>.adoc